cyral-quickstart/quickstart-sidecar-cloudformation-ec2/README.md

     to deploy a public sidecar.
     * Click `Next`, follow the remaining steps of the wizard acknowledging the capabilities requested and confirm the stack creation.

-This quickstart will create the simplest configuration possible on your AWS account and deploy a single sidecar instance behind the load balancer.
-As this is just a quickstart to help you understand basic concepts, it deploys a public sidecar instance with an internet-facing load balancer.
+This quick start will create the simplest configuration possible on your AWS account and deploy a single sidecar instance behind the load balancer.
+As this is just an example to help you understand basic concepts, it deploys a public sidecar instance with an internet-facing load balancer.